Key Takeaways

-Discover the new YOU this new year with yoga for your mental and physical health.
+Discover the new YOU this year with yoga for your mental and physical health.
 What’s more?
 Breath control, simple meditation and specific bodily postures can be done on the go, wherever you are – home, office, bus or train.
-Yoga, an age-old practice dating back to ancient times, has scientifically proven remedies.
-While there are many benefits of yoga for everyone, it can especially help people with chronic lifestyle conditions like diabetes, blood pressure, and cholesterol.
+Yoga, an age-old practise from ancient times, has scientifically proven remedies.
+While there are many benefits of yoga for everyone, it can significantly help people with chronic lifestyle conditions like diabetes, high blood pressure, and cholesterol.

 What you need to know: